 In the library, there are big reading rooms you can use for studying.
 Before you can do that, you must ask the library employees for a locker key, as no bags may be taken into the library.
 You can then look for a place to study eather in the reading room on the ground floor or in the large reading room in the basement.
 However, you have to study there quietly - if you want to work in a group, there are also group study rooms in the library, but these have to be âbookedâ in advance.
 To do this, let the employees at the counter know the day before.
 Sometimes it is possible to book at a shorter notice, but there is no guarantee for that to work.

-What else can I do in the library? u:search and pick them up at the relevant location as soon as you recieve an email that they are available.
+The library is not only a quiet place to study, students can also borrow specialised literature free of charge.
+Books can be borrowed from all departmental libraries and the main library, so you are not limited to mathematical literature.
+You order the books via u:search and pick them up at the relevant location as soon as you recieve an email that they are available.
 The loan period is usually limited to 14 days, but can be extended as often as you like.
 You only have to return the item once you revieve an email from the library.
 Then you should really adhere to the deadlines, otherwise you will incur additional costs!

-What are USI-courses?
-USI website).
+The University Sports Institute (USI) offers different sports courses each semester.
+They are discounted for students.
+You can look at the different courses on the USI website.
 There is a registration period for each semester (you can look it up on the website), Es gibt jedes Semester eine Anmeldefrist (auf der Webseite nachlesbar), the spots are usually sold out fast.

 Our Resources - counselling, printing, coffee/drinks, ...

-Is there a place to go to for advice and counselling?
-Beratungszeiten page.
+During the semester, we offer counselling in our office a few times a week at specific times.
 Most of the time though, you can just drop by the Vektorraum and most likely there will be someone there that is able to answer your questions.

-Can I get coffee around here somewhere?
-Vektorraum, where you can make yourself some coffee for a small donation anytime the room is open.
+Yes, we have a coffee maker in the Vektorraum, where you can make yourself some coffee for a small donation anytime the room is open.

-What about other drinks?
-Journaldienst, you can get different kinds of Mate (with caffeine), extra caffeinated cola or various kinds of Wostok (a non-caffeinated) for a small donation (recommendation: 1,30⏠for Mate/Cola and 1,50⏠for Wostok - that's what we pay for them).
+In our office, you can get different kinds of Mate (with caffeine), extra caffeinated cola or various kinds of Wostok (a non-caffeinated) for a small donation (recommendation: 1,30⏠for Mate/Cola and 1,50⏠for Wostok - thatâs what we pay for them).

-What is the "Jobverteiler" (job mailing list)? our job mailing list signup page.
+What is the "Jobverteiler" (job mailing list)?

 Resources outside the university - public transport, food, ...

 How does the public transportation ticket work?
-Wiener Linien annual pass website.

 The Wiener Linien offer a discounted annual pass for everyone under 26, with which you can use all public transport inside Vienna.
 To buy and use it, you need some form of ID to confirm you are under 26.
 You can buy the ticket online or at the ticket counter.
 We recommend buying it online, since you can have the ticket on your smartphone or printed out and are protected against additional costs if you lose it.
-You can read more about it on the

-Where can I find something to eat near the faculty building? page about food options around our building.
+Where can I find something to eat near the faculty building?

-You can find more information about that on our
+You can find more information about that on our infopage.